-Scammers impersonate genuine charities and ask for donations or contact you claiming to collect money for relief efforts after natural disasters.
+Scammers impersonate genuine charities and ask for donations or contact you claiming to collect money after natural disasters or major events.

 Fake charities try to take advantage of your generosity and compassion for others in need.
 Scammers will steal your money by posing as a genuine charity.
 Not only do these scams cost you money, they also divert much needed donations away from legitimate charities and causes.